7 most popular privacy coins

 - Bottom Line – how to keep our right to privacy

-In this guide we will review the following 7 popular privacy coins (use for quick navigation)
+In this guide, we will review the following 7 popular privacy coins:

 Cryptocurrencies have created a lot of buzz due to the high degree of privacy that they have to offer us all.
-We can finally use our funds without having to worry about giving up on our right to privacy.
+We can finally use our funds without having to worry about giving up on our privacy rights.

 While using cryptocurrencies solves this problem to a certain extent, even these transactions can be tracked.
-Thus, came the existence of privacy coins that make use of the zero-knowledge protocol to provide complete anonymity even in the crypto space, and protect our right to privacy.
+Thus, came the existence of privacy-focused cryptos that make use of the zero-knowledge protocol to provide complete anonymity even in the crypto space, and protect our privacies.

-Let us now have a close look at some of these privacy coins, what sets them apart?
-And what are their main advantages, and where you can buy them.
+Let us now have a close look at some of these privacy cryptos, what sets them apart?
+And what are their main advantages, and where you can buy them?

-Review of the 7 most popular privacy coins
+Review of the 7 most popular privacy cryptos

 1 – Monero

-Monero is the oldest and the most popular privacy coins in existence.
-Other than giving the users their right to privacy, Monero is also ASIC resistant which means that miners need to use their GPUs in order to mine Monero.
+Monero is the oldest and the most popular privacy coin in existence.
+Monero is also ASIC resistant which means that miners need to use their GPUs in order to mine Monero.

 Monero makes use of a zero-knowledge protocol in order to completely hide the sender’s as well the receiver’s address from the public.